 Have a river flowing from the side of the shot up to a waterfall on the top left for example, or the foreground bending around, leading the eye towards a church at the top of the photo.
-This is a skill that you’ll learn with more practice.

 Get used to analysing your shots with the rule of thirds, but please don’t use it as gospel if you think a different composition would work.

-Framing, Framing And More Framing
+5) Framing, Framing and More Framing

 Make sure you run your eyes around the entire frame to make sure you’re not accidentally cutting off something important.

 Also check to see if you can use something natural in the scene to create a frame inside your picture.

-Move Your Feet
+6) Move Your Feet

 This is one of the most important travel photography tips I can give – Move your feet.

-Ask People For Permission
+7) Ask People for Permission

 Travel photography is also about the people you meet.
 But if you’re a bit shy like me, how do you get those amazing portrait photos without feeling rude?

 Simple – just ask for permission.

-If you have had a great encounter with someone, or you just see a great opportunity to capture a wonderful portrait, give them a big smile and ask if it’s ok to take their photo.
+If you have had a great encounter with someone, or you just see a great opportunity and want to capture a wonderful portrait, give them a big smile and ask if it’s ok to take their photo.

 But what if you want to get a candid shot, with the subject looking natural?

 You can also keep your camera down by your side and point the lens in their direction.

 If you have a zoom lens, use it.
 This was you can be on the other side of the street or market and still photograph the person.